 If the site does load, you can be happy that your device can reach the injector!
 Since you are able to query swarms and contact other clients, you are also likely to be able to retrieve content from the distributed cache.

 By the way, if you push the CENO icon in the address bar, it will open a popup like the one below, showing how many elements from the site were retrieved using each of the different access mechanisms.
-Only Injector access should have a non-zero value since the other mechanisms were disabled.
+Only Via CENO network (public) should have a non-zero value since the other mechanisms were disabled.

-In contrast, if you had used private browsing with default settings, you may have seen a popup like the one below, with non-zero counts in Origin or Proxy mechanisms.
+In contrast, if you had used private browsing with default settings, you may have seen a popup like the one below, with non-zero counts in Direct from website or Via CENO network (private).

 Since your first device was able to get some content from an injector, let us test if it is able to share it with another device over the distributed cache.
 The simplest way is to use CENO's device-to-device support to check whether getting and verifying signed content works.